UNC-Major-Lab/Fragment-Isotope-Distribution-Paper/README.md

 ### Figure 2 and Table S1

 Here we're only going to perform 1/1000 of the simulated fragments because it takes a long time otherwise.
 We split it on a compute cluster for the publication.
+To perform the full comparison, call CompareToTheoretical with job_id set to 1 to 1000, then merge the results.

 ```ShellSession
 $ ./CompareToTheoretical